shubhamsingh9554/Covid_VBS.github.io/README.md

 # Covid_VBS.github.io
 My Covid Slot Booking Application

-Admin : admin
+File : covidtmsdb.sql is for Database Management Backend Admin : admin
 Password : Test@123
 Downlaod above files and store it in a folder and place it in xamp/htdocs  folder